 top of page

-The bold and striking structural forms present in Stephen Whatcott’s abstract paintings demonstrate instinctive, expressive mark making while still retaining a balanced composition.
+The bold structural forms present in Stephen Whatcott’s paintings demonstrate instinctive mark-making while still retaining a balanced composition.

-The emotional impact of the image is always the primary focus of these paintings.
-Ranging from great, colossal walls of paint to more free-flowing expressive forms, they are built up in many textured layers with each layer referring to the marks made previously throughout the entire process.
-Composed largely instinctively, the paintings are physical, both in technique and presence, but ultimately attempt to communicate on an emotional level.
+The tension created within the picture plane is the primary focus of these paintings.
+Ranging from great, colossal walls of paint to more lyrical forms, the paintings develop through a constant dialogue between the existing marks and new decisions.
+The paintings are physical, both in technique and presence, but ultimately seek to communicate through visual relationships rather than narrative.

 Hedda detail 2.jpg

-Stephen Whatcott is a self-taught artist based in the Cotswolds, UK, producing often minimalist paintings which occasionally spill out into more expressive or lyrical compositions.
+Stephen Whatcott is a self-taught artist based in the Cotswolds, UK, producing paintings which explore the relationship between form, space and restraint.

 With roots based in drawing, his work tends to utilise line and form.
-These largely monochrome abstract paintings explore solidity, texture and composition, often executed in a seemingly aggressive, or at least expressive, manner.
+These largely monochrome paintings focus on reduction, using isolated shapes, interruptions and asymmetries to establish tension and structure within the picture plane.

 In 2015 Whatcott won the Painting category of the Secret Art Prize open art competition and in 2018 was shortlisted for the Rise Art Prize.

-Whatcott is represented by various galleries, dealers and consultants based in London, Chicago, Glasgow and Paris.
+Whatcott is represented by several galleries and consultants across the UK, including in London and Glasgow, and several online galleries.
 His work is held in private collections worldwide.

 CV